ChrisWhealy/DistributedSystemNotes/Lecture 7.md

 But what about the state of all the other processes in the system?

-One approach might be to use a global clock and inform every process that at a certain time of day (say `09:20`), every process must take a snapshot of itself.
-However, as we have already seen in [lecture 2](https://github.com/ChrisWhealy/DistributedSystemNotes/blob/master/Lecture%202.md#time-and-how-we-measure-it), this approach won't work reliably because synchronising clocks between computers is a notoriously difficult task.
+One approach might be to use a global clock and inform every process that at a certain time of day (say `09:20`), they must all take a snapshot of themselves.
+However, as we have already seen in [lecture 2](https://github.com/ChrisWhealy/DistributedSystemNotes/blob/master/Lecture%202.md#time-and-how-we-measure-it), this approach won't work reliably &mdash; not because a process can't take a selfie (so to speak), but because synchronising clocks between computers is a notoriously difficult task.

 ![Snapshot Anomaly Caused by Using a Wall clock](./img/L7%20Wallclock%20Snapshot%20Anomaly.png)

-We now have two inconsistent snapshots.
+Uh oh!
+Now we have a problem.
+Remember what we said above:

+> If `A->B` and `B` is in the snapshot, then we should also expect to find `A` in the snapshot

+From the diagram, we can see that the message-send event `E` in `P1` causes event `W` in `P2`.

+Therefore `E(P1) -> W(P2)`

-`P1` takes a snapshot of itself when its clock reaches `09:20`.
-It then sends a message to `P2` informing it that a snapshot has been taken.
-However, `P2`'s clock is running slightly slower than `P1`'s, so the `{p1:snapshot}` message receive event happens just before `P2`\'s clock ticks over to `09:20` and is therefore included in `P2`'s snapshot.
+But since `P2`'s clock is running slightly slower than `P1`'s, the `{p1:snapshot}` message arrives at `P2` (causing event `W`) just ***before*** `P2`'s clock ticks over to `09:20`; therefore, as far as `P2` is concerned, event `W` should be included in the snapshot.

-In spite of the fact that both snapshots were supposedly taken at `09:20`, they are in fact inconsistent with each other.
-This is because `P1`'s message-send event `E5` is missing from `P1`'s snapshot but contained within `P2`'s snapshot.
-Looking at this the other way around, `P2`'s snapshot contains a message-receive event, for which there is no corresponding send-event in `P1`'s snapshot.
+Now when we compare the data in `P1`'s snapshot with the data in `P2`'s snapshot, we are unable to explain the cause of event `W` &mdash; it just pops up out of nowhere because there's a gap in its causal history.
+And all of this happens in spite of both processes thinking they took their snapshots at `09:20`.

-As we can see, using the time-of-day clock is an error-prone approach to taking snapshots.
+As we can see, using a machine's time-of-day clock is an error-prone approach to taking consistent snapshots.

-So, we need an algorithm that allows us to take a consistent global snapshot.
+So, we need an algorithm that allows us to snapshot an entire system ***consistently***.

 ## The Chandy-Lamport Algorithm